guru-divine/Code-Validator/README.md

 # Web Development Assignment Validator
-This repository contains a validator tool designed for evaluating code submissions for a learning platform's Web Development assignment.
+This repository contains a validator tool designed for evaluating code submissions for a learning platform's Web Development assignment taking inspiration from [freeCodeCamp's "Build a Personal Portfolio Webpage" project](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-personal-portfolio-webpage-project/build-a-personal-portfolio-webpage).
 The validator provides clear feedback to users, indicating any areas where their code does not meet the specified criteria.

 ## Features
 Validates code submissions based on a set of predefined criteria.